- 6th Generation Black Canadian

-- Descendent of Slaves - Kentucky, North & South Carolina, New York State
+- Enslaved descendent from ancestors in Kentucky, North & South Carolina, New York State

 - Multicultural - Canadian, British, French, American, Native American, Jamaican, Costa Rican